 Personal Use of Dwelling Unit (Including Vacation Home)

-You also must determine if the dwelling unit is considered a home.
+You must also determine if the dwelling unit is considered a home.
 The amount of rental expenses that you can deduct may be limited if the dwelling unit is considered a home.
 Whether a dwelling unit is considered a home depends on how many days during the year are considered to be days of personal use.
 There is a special rule if you used the dwelling unit as a home and you rented it for less than 15 days during the year.

 Dwelling unit.
 A dwelling unit includes a house, apartment, condominium, mobile home, boat, vacation home, or similar property.
 It also includes all structures or other property belonging to the dwelling unit.
 A dwelling unit has basic living accommodations, such as sleeping space, a toilet, and cooking facilities.